ostyn/jot/README.md

 - **Flexible Activity and Mood Tracking**: Keep track of your daily activities and moods with ease and however you find useful
 - **Quick and Easy Searching**: Looking for more details about something?
 Use full text search to find what you're looking for
-- **A fully offline PWA**: Installable on any device with offline support
+- **A fully offline PWA**: Offline and installable on any device
-- **Fully Data Privacy** Your data stays your data, staying fully on your device.
+- **Full Data Privacy** Your data stays your data, staying on your device.
 Need a backup?
 It can be easily exported and backed up to JSON file or your own personal Google Drive
 - **Daylio Import**: Coming from Daylio?
 Get a jumpstart with your existing Daylio data

 ## Tech Stack